Life is full of great presentation tips.

 2. Use ‘because’

-Dr. Ellen Langer, the social psychologist and authority on mindfulness suggested back in the late 1970’s that the human brain is conditioned to respond when it hears the word ‘because’.
-Dr Langer together with fellow researchers organised an experiment using different ways of making a request to make photocopies.
+Dr. Ellen Langer, the social psychologist, suggested back in the late 1970’s that the human brain is conditioned to respond when it hears the word ‘because’.
+Dr Langer, together with fellow researchers organised an experiment using different ways of making a request to make photocopies.

 When I’m coaching presentation skills I may say:

-– Making eye contact with your audience is one of the most powerful means of connecting with them because it conveys confidence and allows them to see how much you care.
+– Making eye contact is a powerful means of connecting with your audience, because it conveys confidence and allows them to see how much you care.

 3. ‘Birds of a feather flock together’

-People who are alike and share common ground generally enjoy each other’s company more and are likely to respond more positively to requests.
+People who are alike and share common ground generally enjoy each other’s company.
+They are also more likely to respond more positively to requests.

-There is a simple yet extremely powerful truth in this for presenters in helping us to be very mindful about exactly who our audience are and the similarities we share.
+There is a simple, yet extremely powerful truth in this for presenters.
+We become more mindful about exactly who our audience are and the similarities we share.

-Tell them what you have in common and why you care about the topic as much as they do.
+Tell them what you have in common.
+Show them why you care about the topic as much as they do.